simonsobs/sotodlib/docs/hwp.rst

   # Number of slots representing the width of the reference slot
   ref_edges: 2

-  # Threshold to take mean value as nominal slit distance [%]
+  # Threshoild for outlier data to calculate nominal slit width
   slit_width_lim: 0.1

   # Search range of reference slot